mainmatter/mainmatter.com/src/workshops/svelte-and-sveltekit.md

 ---
 title: Svelte & SvelteKit
 format: 2-3 days remote or on-site
-description:
-  <p>Svelte is great choice for building fast and light-weight web applications.
+description: <p>Svelte is great choice for building fast and light-weight web applications.
 Its unique approach of generating reactive code at compile time instead of relying on a runtime, moves work out of the browser and results in highly efficient code.
-Combined with SvelteKit, it enables engineers to build large applications with ease while being able to choose among patterns like SPA, MPA, SSR, SSG on a per-route basis.</p> <p>This workshops takes participants through the entire process of building a complete, real-world application and teaches the theoretical concepts along the way.
-Each topic is introduced via an in-depth presentation followed by a practice exercise.
-We are happy to customize the workshop for the specific needs of a team and cover topics like performance, debugging, or any topics particular to a team's application.</p>
+Combined with SvelteKit, it enables engineers to build large applications with ease while being able to choose among patterns like SPA, MPA, SSR, SSG on a per-route basis.</p>

+  <p>This workshops takes participants through the entire process of building a
+  complete, real-world application and teaches the theoretical concepts along the way.
+Each topic is introduced via an in-depth presentation followed by a practice exercise.</p>

   <p>All examples and practical assignments from the workshop are available
   publicly on GitHub.</p>
 hero: